pinam45/USCP_results/Memetic/2019_11_12_crossovers_generations_comparison/README.md

 The solver was run on each of the 96 instances with each of the 20 parameters combination.
 A second repetition was run but stopped before the end, each instance thus only have 1 or 2 repetitions by combinations finished.

-The script used to submit the 96 * 20 = 1920 jobs to slurm is [submit_all.sh](./scripts/submit_all.sh).
+The script used to submit the 96 * 20 = 1920 repetitions to slurm is [submit_all.sh](./scripts/submit_all.sh).
 This script submit jobs with run scripts depending on the on the instance type, see the [RWLS complete benchmark](../../RWLS/2019_10_18_complete_benchmark) for more information and the scripts for details.

 ## Printer output